-Commission members represented a broad cross-section of physicians and other stakeholders who led the Vision Initiative.
+Commission members of the Continuing Board Certification: Vision for the Future Initiative represented a broad cross-section of physicians and other stakeholders who led the Vision Initiative throughout 2018 and early 2019.

 Members assessed the status of continuing board certification and made recommendations to help enable the current process to become a system that demonstrates the profession’s commitment to professional self-regulation, offers a consistent and clear understanding of what continuing certification means, and establishes a meaningful, relevant and valuable program that meets the highest standard of quality patient care.